febkosq8/SafeMessenger/README.md

 * Each user has a unique userid (simple string).
   * Each user is associated with a pair of RSA public and private keys, with filenames that have .pub or .prv after the userid, respectively
   * Thus the key files are named alice.pub, alice.prv if the userid is alice.
-  * These keys are generated separately by a program RSAKeyGen.java before running the Client and Server.
+  * These keys are generated separately by a program RSAKeyGen.java before execution of the Client and Server.
 * It is assumed that the server already has the public keys of all legitimate users, and each client program user already has their own private key as well as the public keys of anyone to whom they want to send secret messages.
-They obtained these keys via some offline method not described here, prior to the execution of the client and server programs.
-The client and server programs never create any new keys.
+* The client and server programs never create any new keys.

 ### **Server Side**

 * A "post" consists of three pieces of information: the userid of the sender, the message which may or may not be encrypted , and a timestamp.
 * * The server keeps a collection of all the posts sent by all legitimate users.